xsovad06/Covid-19_epidemiological-model/README.md

-# Covid-19_epidemiological-model
+# Covid-19 epidemiological model
- epidemiological model using a cellular automata
+ epidemiological model using a cellular automata.
+ Simulating spread of covid-19.